Spanish Visa Requirements for Filipinos: Complete 2026 Guide

 Spanish visa requirements for Filipinos

-• For Minors or Students: Submit an affidavit of support and consent from your parents or legal guardian, a copy of their passport and proof of their economic means.
+• For minors or students: Submit an affidavit of support and consent from your parents or legal guardian, a copy of their passport and proof of their economic means.
 You must also provide proof of enrollment and a certificate of leave of absence if travelling during the school year, and obtain a DSWD permit.
-This is a document issued by the Filipino Department of Social Welfare and Development to a minor travelling abroad without a parent or legal guardian.
+This is a document issued by the Filipino Department of Social Welfare and Development (DSWD) to a minor travelling abroad without a parent or legal guardian.

 How can Translayte help?

-When applying for a Spanish visa, all documents not in Spanish must be translated by a certified translator.
+When applying for a Spanish visa, all documents not in Spanish must be accompanied by a certified translation.
 This ensures the Spanish authorities can properly review your application, minimising the risks of delays or rejections.
-At Translayte, we offer high-quality certified translations in Spain that meet all the required official standards.
-Trust us to deliver fast and reliable translations, making your visa application process more efficient.

 Spain visa fee